nxrighthere/EnkiTasks-CSharp/README.md

 #### Parallel function
 Defines a parallel function for task scheduler.

 `TaskExecuteRange(uint start, uint end, uint thread, IntPtr arguments)` holds an implementation of the parallel function which will be executed and processed by the task scheduler.
 You need to guarantee a lifetime of the delegate while task scheduler is doing its job.
+The start and end parameters indicate execution range.
+The thread parameter indicates in which thread the task executed.
+The arguments parameter is used for user-supplied data.

 #### Profiler callback
 Provides per task scheduler events.